-Temporary Change of Use to Public Assembly (TCOU) The Temporary Change of Use to Public Assembly/ Operational Permit is required for structures or portions of structures used as public assemblies that do not currently have a "Certificate of Occupancy" for that type of use.
+Temporary Change of Use to Public Assembly (TCOU) permit is required for events located in structures or portions of structures used as public assemblies that do not currently have a "Certificate of Occupancy" for that type of use, such as a vacant building, warehouse or building roof.

-Not very likely.
-You need a TCOU if you are holding an event or public gathering in association with your work.
+Not very likely - you need a TCOU if you are holding an event or public gathering in association with your work for 50 or more people in a structure that does not currenty have a Certificate of Occupancy for that type of use.